 I argue that ADHD may still be a positive adaptation in the face of our modern environment.
 A pre-adaptation, if you will, that is only plagued by the “affliction” label brought on by a brief time when our societal thinking and values shifted between nomadic societies (where ADHD conferred benefit) and the digital age (where I argue it once again aligns well with the environment to confer benefits).

 We are still trying to teach children by sitting them down and having them follow instructions and regurgitate information back to us—a model built from the industrial era.
 While this educational model might have been suitable when factories required workers to stand on the line and focus on single tasks for hours on end, this is not where our modern world has delivered us.
 For better or worse, given the current digital climate, if you aren’t distracted, you likely aren’t well adapted to fit in.
 Focusing on one thing for any period of time means you’re overriding your brain’s natural response of shifting attention directly to the most pressing issue of the moment.
-And there seem to be constant pressing issues—ones to which those with ADHD are more capable of responding quickly when the unexpected occurs.
-And while parents and teachers might regularly become frustrated by a child who doesn’t fit the mold of what society has deemed “normal” behavior, research indicates that that child is likely going to be the one who breaks the mold of convention to bring forth new creative ideas.
+And there seem to be constantly pressing issues—ones to which those with ADHD are more capable of responding quickly when the unexpected occurs.
+And while parents and teachers might regularly become frustrated by a child who doesn’t fit the mold of what society has deemed “normal” behavior, research indicates that that child is likely going to be the one who breaks the mold of the convention to bring forth new creative ideas.

 So should we be concerned with the rise of ADHD?
 I think the better question might be should we be concerned with the environment that demands us to limit our focus and respond immediately to notifications and drives our attention to continuous distraction?
 The answer should probably be given by someone who has greater focus than I do.
 I have to get back to my blinking notifications.